OfficeDev/m365-extensibility-image-editor/README.md

 ### Registering the Image Editor App and Setting Up Sign In

-In order to get Sign in with MSAL working for the Image Editor app (to get Microsoft Graph API functioning), you have to do the essential steps:
+In order to get Sign in with MSAL working for the Image Editor app (to get Microsoft Graph API functioning), you have to do these essential steps:

 1. **Create Test Tenant**
 For creating a test tenant see <https://docs.microsoft.com/en-us/office/developer-program/microsoft-365-developer-program-get-started>